harshil92/ai-co-hosting/tasks.md

 ### **List: Twitch Chat Integration**
 - **Task 4:** Set up a basic Node.js or Python (FastAPI) service to connect to Twitch chat using tmi.js.
 Done
 - **Task 5:** Implement message listener that logs incoming messages.
 Done
 - **Task 6:** Create a simple parser to filter and format chat messages for the dialogue engine.
+Done

 ### **List: Dialogue Generation (LLM Integration)**
 - **Task 7:** Set up LLM inference using an open source model (Llama 2/GPT4All) with vLLM.